 - State’s Attorney Mosby has instructed her prosecutors to strongly consider their prosecutorial discretion when handling minor, non-violent criminal cases involving immigrant victims, witness and defendants.
 Our prosecutors have an awesome amount of discretion and should always consider the effects of our decisions at every point of the trial process – from the handling of witnesses and victims to our sentencing recommendations.
 Read the full SAO press release regarding immigration policy here.

 - SB409/HB1403: Authorizing the SAO to appoint criminal investigators with police powers

-- These bills, sponsored by the Baltimore City Senate and House Delegations, would have granted the SAO the authority to appoint investigators with police powers, enabling the SAO to supplement the BPD in making arrests, carrying a firearm and serving warrants.
+- These bills, sponsored by the Baltimore City Senate and House Delegations, would have given the State’s Attorney the authority to appoint investigators with the power to make arrests, carry a firearm and serve warrants.
 Three other counties in Maryland already have identical legislation.

 - SB545/HB1023: Enabling Baltimore City to appoint civilians to law enforcement review boards

 - House Bill 1016, passed by the General Assembly in 2016, authorized jurisdictions to allow public participation on law enforcement hearing boards.
 However, the authority is still subject to local collective bargaining agreements.
 Therefore, a new collective bargaining agreement or legislation is necessary for Baltimore City to appoint civilians to the hearing boards and achieve the goals of last year's police reform legislation.
 Civilian participation is critical to restoring trust and faith in the criminal justice system and improving public safety.